Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Methodology

-Here, $x_i^{t+1}$ leads to infeasibility refers to the situation, where it is not possible to proceed to a feasible solution $x \in \Omega_G$ from the current state.
-The policy then samples from this distribution and sets the corresponding decision variable to $1$ leading to $x^{t+1}$, which is repeated until termination at step $T$.
-We repeat this stochastic process $b$ times and arrive at $b$ solutions.
-This allows to solve the COP by optimizing over $\theta$ with policy gradients.
-Using a REINFORCE estimator \cite{Williams1992.Simple} with an average reward baseline leads to
+Here, "$x_i^{t+1}=1 \Rightarrow \text{ infeasible}$" refers to the situation, where it is not possible to proceed to a feasible solution $x \in \Omega_G$ from the current state.
+The policy then samples from $p_\theta(a^t \mid x^{t})$ and sets the corresponding decision variable to $1$ leading to $x^{t+1}$, which is repeated until termination at step $T$.
+We repeat this process $b$ times and arrive at $b$ solutions.
+This allows solving the COP by maximizing the negative expected objective $J(\theta) = \mathbb{E} [-f(x^{T})]$ with policy gradients.
+Using REINFORCE with an average reward baseline leads to